 - keep sentimental items, like photographs, war medals and diplomas, for the family, whenever possible

-- pay debts and file income tax returns
+- pay debts, including funeral costs and file income tax returns

 - look for beneficiaries

 Beneficiaries of a Public Trustee administered estate